romanlutz/CheXclusion/README.md

 We train convolution neural networks to predict 14 diagnostic labels in 3 prominent public chest X-ray datasets: MIMIC-CXR (MIMIC), Chest-Xray8 (NIH), CheXpert (CXP), as well as a multi-site aggregation of all those datasets (ALLData).

-This code is also a good learning resource for researcher/students interested in training multi-label medical image pathology classifiers.
+**This code is also a good learning resource for researcher/students interested in training multi-label medical image pathology classifiers.**

+Citation in Bibtex format:
 @article{CheXclusion_2020,
   title={CheXclusion: Fairness gaps in deep chest X-ray classifiers},
   author={Seyyed-Kalantari, Laleh and Liu, Guanxiong and McDermott, Matthew and Chen, Irene and Marzyeh, Ghassemi},